aws-samples/aws-ai-qna-bot/README.md

 Two settings have been added:

 * ENABLE_CUSTOM_TERMINOLOGY - when the value is "true", QnABot will use installed custom terminologies for both questions and answers.
-* CUSTOM_TERMINOLOGY_SOURCES -  if left blank, all custom terminologies in your account will be used.
-If you specify one or more custom terminologies separated by spaces, only the terminology files specified will be used.

 Improved handling for contractions.